Katharine, Duchess of Kent: Wimbledon

+Catholic Church

+Katharine was formally received into the Catholic Church in January 1994, a move that drew public attention due to its rarity among members of the British royal family since the Act of Settlement 1701.
+This was a personal decision, and she had received the approval of the reigning monarch, Elizabeth II.
+As she explained in an interview on BBC:

-Although the Act of Settlement 1701 means a member of the royal family marrying a Catholic relinquishes their right of succession to the British throne, the Act does not include marriage to an Anglican who subsequently becomes a Catholic.
+Although the Act of Settlement 1701 means a member of the royal family marrying a Catholic relinquishes their right of succession to the British throne, the act does not include marriage to an Anglican who subsequently becomes a Catholic.
 Therefore, the Duke of Kent did not lose his place in the line of succession to the British throne.

-Since then, the couple's younger son, Lord Nicholas, their grandson Lord Downpatrick, and their granddaughter Lady Marina have also become Catholics.
-Their elder son, Earl of St Andrews, father of Lord Downpatrick, married a Catholic and thus, had been excluded from the succession until the Succession to the Crown Act revoked that exclusion in 2015.
-The Dukedom of Kent is not subject to the Act of Settlement, so Downpatrick is in line to become the duke of Kent.
+Since then, the couple's younger son, Lord Nicholas, their grandson Lord Downpatrick, and their granddaughter Lady Marina also became Catholics.
+Their elder son, the Earl of St Andrews, father of Lord Downpatrick, had married a Catholic and thus was barred from succession until the 2013 Succession to the Crown Act revoked his exclusion.
+The Dukedom of Kent is also not subject to the Act of Settlement, so Downpatrick is in line to become the Duke of Kent.